Seller Disclosure: How Can Sellers Avoid Legal Trouble

 A seller’s disclosure statement form is a standard checklist form containing material defects and features of the property.
 It provides information about the property that may negatively affect the value of the house.

-Remember, every state has different seller’s disclosure laws.
-So, it’s advisable to review the form with your real estate agent or lawyer as per the statutes in your state.
-Usually, the disclosure form is completed along with the listing paperwork – especially in the Multiple Listing Service (MLS) provided by the listing agent.
+Each state has different seller disclosure laws, so review the form with a real estate agent or lawyer.
+The disclosure form is usually completed with the listing paperwork, especially in the Multiple Listing Service (MLS).

 Importance of Seller’s Disclosure

-Property Disclosures serve the following purpose in real estate transactions:
+Property Disclosures serve the following purposes in real estate transactions:

 #ImportanceDescription